How Many Mock Interviews Do You Need? Until They're Boring.

 Here's where the math breaks down.
 You need 10 to 20 reps.
 How do you actually get there?

-Peer mock interviews require two people with mutual availability, similar preparation levels, and an interviewer willing to give honest feedback rather than supportive feedback.
-Pramp and similar platforms help, but interviewer quality is inconsistent, sessions book up, and when you're both equally nervous, the pressure dynamics aren't realistic anyway.
-Two anxious people trying to simulate an interview is less "mock interview" and more "mutual anxiety support group with a whiteboard."
+Peer mock interviews need two people with matched availability, similar prep levels, and an interviewer who'll give honest feedback instead of polite feedback.
+Platforms like Pramp help with the matching.
+They don't solve the dynamics.
+When both of you are equally nervous, you get less "mock interview" and more "mutual anxiety support group with a whiteboard."

 Professional coaching is excellent.
 A good coach will catch things you'd never notice yourself.
 It's also $100 to $300 per session.
 At 15 sessions, you're at several thousand dollars.
-Most people can't afford that volume, and even if they can, availability is a scheduling constraint.
+Most people can't afford that volume.
+Even if they can, availability is a scheduling constraint.

 None of these stages involve speaking out loud to another human.
 Funny how that doesn't prepare you for interviews.